About this listing

 We hope to make your stay as pleasant as possible !
 Anything else you need please ask !

-as we are such a small business with only ourselves and sometimes only myself around to meet you, its best if we know if you are delayed or whatever. so that we can give you a proper welcome and also to enable us to do shopping, jobs on farm etc.
+As we are such a small business, its best if we know if you are delayed or whatever, so that we can give you a proper welcome as we might be up the hill herding sheep or doing jobs on farm.

 Enjoy your stay, we aim to make it as comfortable and enjoyable as possible !